Paddle Board & Kayak Weeki Wachee Springs State Park

 This Florida State Park is maintained like the parks that surround our area.
 Keeping the parks clean and maintaining native vegetation promotes a healthy habitat for birds and other wild life.
 Florida has about 700 springs.
 When the flow of a spring is sufficient to create a stream or river they are called stream runs.
 This stream runs right into the Gulf of Mexico.
 During our paddling trip I witnessed a large pod of manatees in this area.

 Paddling Adventures is a paddling company located at the Weeki Wachee Springs State Park.
 This location offers an area to launch and kayak rentals.
-Paddling Adventures features a pick up service for people and vessels at another county park down stream.
+Paddling Adventures features a pick up service for people and vessels at Rodgers Park down stream.
 The kayak launching area is located by the headspring, which produces a strong current of about 5 mph.
 Launching from Paddling Adventures allows paddlers to experience a down stream paddle of 5.5 miles.
 There are signs located at toward the end of the paddling trip directing paddlers to Rogers Park located in Hernado County.
 The Paddling Adventures staff is located at this county park.
 A van and trailer picks up paddlers and their equipment and commutes everyone back to the launching point.
 This was an easy, fun trip for all skill and ability levels.
 There is a small fee for the launching and pick up service if you are bringing own vessels.
 It was well worth the fee to be able to enjoy this scenic park.

 Paddling Tips for Weeki Wachee Springs